-Compulsory Superannuation Guarantee (SG) contributions are currently set at 9.5%.
-From 1 July 2021, they will begin to increase progressively to 12% by 1 July 2025.
+Compulsory Superannuation Guarantee (SG) contributions are currently set at 10.5%.
+From 1 July 2021 to 1 July 2025, they will begin to increase progressively from 9.5% to 12%.
 Find out more about the Superannuation Guarantee rate.

 SG contributions are ‘concessional’ contributions that are taxed at 15%, rather than at the employee’s marginal tax rate.
 This 15% contributions tax is paid at the time the contribution is paid into a ‘taxed’ fund, or at the time the member withdraws the benefit from an ‘untaxed’ fund.

 Employers who fail to make sufficient contributions for their employees become liable for the Superannuation Guarantee charge.

 For Australian employees under Commonwealth law, SG contributions are generally calculated as 10% of Ordinary Time Earnings (‘OTE’).

 Find out more about OTE in the Australian Tax Office’s guide Super for Employers.